nbtribe/nbArchitectureRepo/README.md

 # nbArchitectureRepo
-A mix of different solutions I have built in professional and personal settings
+A mix of different solutions I have built in professional and personal settings, mostly deployed with IAC(Cloudformation or CDK).